Palantir: United States

 Palantir's partnership with Anduril Industries extends to many areas.
-In later 2024, there were reportedly building and leading a consortium with another dozen contractors, including SpaceX, Open AI, and Saronic, to challenge the domination of the traditional "primes".
+In later 2024, there were reportedly building and leading a consortium with another dozen contractors, including SpaceX, OpenAI, and Saronic, to challenge the domination of the traditional "primes".
 They also partner with EVTOL company Archer Aviation.

-Alongside 8VC and General Catalyst, Palantir also helped to create and is a member of the New American Industrial Alliance.
+Alongside 8VC and General Catalyst, Palantir also helped create and is a member of the New American Industrial Alliance.
 The other members are other defense contractors and hardtech companies, such as Anduril, Andreessen Horowitz, Hadrian, Oklo Inc., Narya Capital, Booz Allen, Joby Aviation, Regent Craft, Atomic Industries, Impulse Space, and Dirac, which hope to reduce government regulations.

 Palantir, TWG Global, and xAI have a joint venture.
-Palantir also collaborates with Anthropic and Amazon Web Services to provide Anthropic's Claude AI models to U.S. intelligence and defense agencies.

-Palantir also partners with the traditional defense "primes": Boeing (specifically its defense and space unit), Lockheed Martin, Northrop Grumman (TITAN system), and General Dynamics (through General Dynamics Land System).
+Palantir collaborates with Anthropic and Amazon Web Services to provide Anthropic's Claude AI models to U.S. intelligence and defense agencies.
+It also partners with the traditional defense "primes": Boeing (specifically its defense and space unit), Lockheed Martin, Northrop Grumman (TITAN system), and General Dynamics (through General Dynamics Land System).

 Palantir is known to disrupt the traditional consulting business model.
-But it also partners with traditional companies (and rivals in government contract) like Deloitte, Booz Allen, and Accenture.
+It also partners with traditional companies (and rivals in government contract) such as Deloitte, Booz Allen, and Accenture.
 On February 8, 2021, Palantir and IBM announced a partnership that would use IBM's hybrid cloud data platform alongside Palantir's operations platform for building applications.
-The product, Palantir for IBM Cloud Pak for Data, is expected to simplify the process of building and deploying AI-integrated applications with IBM Watson.
+The product, Palantir for IBM Cloud Pak for Data, was expected to simplify the process of building and deploying AI-integrated applications with IBM Watson.
 On March 5, 2021, Palantir announced its partnership with Amazon AWS.
 Palantir's ERP Suite was optimized to run on Amazon Web Services.
-The ERP suite was used by BP.
+BP used the ERP suite.
 On August 8, 2024, Palantir and Microsoft announced a partnership whereby Palantir will deploy its suite of products on Microsoft Azure Government clouds.

 Korea

-In Korea, Palantir has strategic relationships with HD Huyndai and KT.

-Palantir has a data alliance with HD Huyndai and also partners with HD Huyndai and Siemens to automate shipbuilding for both Korea and the U.S.

-KT cooperates with Palantir to scale Foundry and AIP across Korean industries.
+In Korea, Palantir has strategic relationships with HD Hyundai and KT.
+It has a data alliance with HD Hyundai and partners with HD Hyundai and Siemens to automate shipbuilding for both Korea and the U.S. KT cooperates with Palantir to scale Foundry and AIP across Korean industries.
 In 2025, Samsung partnered with Palantir to increase the yield and quality of its chips.